missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 The text field designs were updated in 2017 after user testing, as reported in the Google Design blog post, [The Evolution of Material Design’s Text Fields](https://medium.com/google-design/the-evolution-of-material-designs-text-fields-603688b3fe03).
 The article doesn't give much detail about the alternative designs they tested, but I am fairly confident that conventional form fields would do better in user testing than their current design.

-It's also interesting that Google doesn't use Material Design forms for all their forms.
+It's also worth noting that Google doesn't use Material Design for all their forms.
 Although they do seem to be expanding its use, I've still mostly been seeing them on very small forms where it's pretty likely that the user already knows what kind of information they will need to provide.

 One example where Google is using Material Design text fields is Gmail's login page.
 The log-in form actually only has a single field to start with, called "Email or phone".
 Users seeing this form probably got to this page intentionally, have logged in before, and are already expecting to enter their login credentials.
-All this makes it easier to complete the form, despite the the text field's design.
+All this makes it easier to complete the form, despite the text field's design.

 ![Gmail login screen which has 1 field: "Email or phone".](./assets/stop-using-material-design-text-fields/gmail-login.png)

 The settings page for Gmail, though, sticks to a much more conventional form design.
-And thank goodness because it would be such pain to fill out a long form containing a mix of blank and filled Material Design fields.
+And thank goodness, because it would be such pain to fill out a long form containing a mix of blank and filled Material Design fields.

 Here is just a small section of Gmail's settings form, which configures a vacation responder message.
 The form UI here is much more conventional, with bold, persistent labels and clearly outlined text inputs.
 So it seems that even Google doesn't find it appropriate to use their Material Design form fields for every situation.